To expunge his daughter’s murder from the Internet, a father created an NFT of the grisly video

 In a statement, Latek said that the company has “repeatedly offered to provide Mr. Parker with the additional copyright license” to call on social media companies to remove the WDBJ footage “if it is being used inappropriately.”

-This includes the right to act as their agent with the HORN network, a nonprofit created by Pozner that helps people targeted by online harassment and hate.
-“By doing so, we enabled the HORN Network to flag the video for removal from platforms like YouTube and Facebook,” Latek said.
+This includes the right to act as their agent with the HONR network, a nonprofit created by Pozner that helps people targeted by online harassment and hate.
+“By doing so, we enabled the HONR Network to flag the video for removal from platforms like YouTube and Facebook,” Latek said.

 Parker and his legal advisers say that without owning the footage, the usage license is of little use when it comes to forcing social media companies to remove clips of the killings.
 By leaning on the license as his legal basis to create an NFT of the copyrighted WDBJ footage, Parker hopes to bypass the standoff with Gray Television and take up his case again directly with the social media platforms.

-Note: A previous version of this article incorrectly stated the name of the nonprofit created by Lenny Pozner.
-It is the HONR network.